bradchristie/taminations-flutter/assets/c1/interlocked_diamond_circulate.md

 # Interlocked Diamond Formation

-Two adjacent Diamonds in which the very centers work with the furthest other 3 dancers.
+Two adjacent Diamonds in which the Very Centers work with the furthest other 3 dancers.

 >